dnephin/filewatcher/README.rst

 **Excludes**

-File globbing patterns are used to match files.
-See https://golang.org/pkg/path/filepath/#Match.
-Exclude paths must start with a ``*/`` to match files in any directory.
+File globbing patterns are used to match files, with one addition.
+See https://golang.org/pkg/path/filepath/#Match for the standard file matching rules.
+Exclude paths may also use a ``**/`` prefix, which matches the pattern against any directory.
+This may be used to ignore files with a specific extension that may occur in any directory in the hierarhcy.

 **Commands**